 - Go to the Dogs Victoria Webpage and find the listing for the names and addresses of breed clubs.
-We are members of the Cocker Spaniel Club of Victoria - there is a direct link on our LINKS page.
+I am a member of the Cocker Spaniel Club of Victoria - there is a direct link on my LINKS page.
 Each club has a Secretary and usually a Puppy Officer whom you can contact for information on the breed and puppy availability; occassionally older dogs are also looking for a new home.

 - Learn about the breed before you look to buy one.
 Read the breed standard, find out about grooming requirements, typical temperaments, health problems that are common in the breed.

 - Price alone should not be a factor in deciding what breeder to buy from.
 While a high price doesn't necessarily guarantee high quality, a very low price often does not turn out to be a bargain in the long run.
 The puppy officer at the Cocker Spaniel Club of Victoria will advice you on the average cost of a puppy or an older dog.
-Our puppies will be priced according to the stud fee charged to service a bitch is $5000.
+My puppies will be priced according to the stud fee charged to service a bitch is $5000 (2022-2023)

 - Be patient.
 You may have to wait a few months (or longer) to find the right dog from a good breeder.
 This is a very short time compared with the ten to fifteen years that a dog will live with you.
 Get on to a waiting list and keep up contact through email - say "I'm just touching base and wondering if you have any definite plans for the next litter."
 Bitches come into seasons at different times, usually from 6 to 12 months so being patient is a must if you want a quality puppy from a reputable breeder.